 In the end, the finished product was quite nice to look at, but even better to taste.
-Unfortunately, Abe let the pan get a little too hot, so the nuts still got a little singed, and the red-wine and cream sauce he tried to make went completely to pieces – but they can’t all be winners.
+Unfortunately, Abe let the pan get a little too hot, so the nuts still got a little singed, and the red wine and cream sauce he tried to make went completely to pieces – but they can’t all be winners.

-I also made a cannellini bean soup for one of our sides, which if you are in a hurry these really can not be beat.
+I also made a cannellini bean soup for one of our sides, which if you are in a hurry these really can not be beaten.
 And, as an added recipe bonus – if you don’t use as much water (or let it cook down more) you can call them “mashed white beans” and have them in place of potatoes.
 I actually think I like them better than mashed potatoes personally.